robmoorman/smart-contract/README.md

 * Users pick 5 numbers from 1 to 39.

 ##### How to participate
+* There are two different ways users can participate.
-* Send 1 FTW to FTW pool address (AMGqV7HJFrvxnXxVCzUjEcw4Gv3mdGReiF).
+* Transfer 1 FTW to FTW pool address (AMGqV7HJFrvxnXxVCzUjEcw4Gv3mdGReiF).
 Autopick only*
-* Use FTW wallet.
+* Trigger buy() with wish numbers.

 ##### Winning prizes and odds
 * Matched 5 of 5 numbers: 60,000 FTW (1 in 575,757)